Female Reproductive System Anatomy

 The female reproductive system is composed of a pair of ovaries along with oviducts, vagina, cervix, uterus, and the external genitalia that are located in the pelvic region.
 These parts along with a pair of mammary glands that are integrated both functionally and structurally also support the process of ovulation, fertilization, birth and finally the child care.

 Ovaries act as the main female sex organs that produce the female gamete and various hormones.
 These organs are situated one on both the side of the lower abdomen.
 Each ovary measures about 2 to 4 cm in length which is then connected to the uterus and pelvic wall through ligaments.
-The ovary is surrounded by a thin covering of epithelium, encloses the ovarian stroma and is divided into two zones – outer cortex and inner medulla.
+The ovary is surrounded by a thin covering of epithelium, encloses the ovarian stroma and is divided into two zones – outer cortex and the inner medulla.

 The cortex consists of various ovarian follicles in different stages of development.
 The ovarian follicle is called the basic unit of the female reproductive system.
 Each oviduct is divided into three anatomical regions- ampulla, isthmus, and infundibulum.

-A uterus is also called as the womb.
+A uterus is also called the womb.
 It is a muscular, inverted pear-shaped organ of the female reproductive system.
 The walls of the uterus consist of three layers- the inner glandular layer, the middle thick layer, and the outer thin layer.
 These three layers are maintained by ligaments which are attached to the pelvic wall which then opens into the vagina from a narrow cervix.
-Cervical canal along with the vagina creates the birth canal.
+The cervical canal along with the vagina creates the birth canal.
 The vagina is a muscular tube which starts at the lower end of the uterus to the outside.

 Fallopian tubes are a pair of muscular tubes and funnel-shaped structures, extend from the right and left of the superior corners of the uterus to the edge of the ovaries.
-These tubes are enclosed in small projections called fimbriae that swipe over the ovaries to pick up released ova and deliver them to the infundibulum for supplying uterus.
+These tubes are enclosed in small projections called fimbriae that swipe over the ovaries to pick up released ova and deliver them to the infundibulum for supplying the uterus.
 Each fallopian tube is covered by cilia that functions by carrying the ovum to the uterus.

 The vagina is a muscular and elastic tube that connects the cervix to the external body.
 It functions as the receptacle for the penis in sexual intercourse and delivers sperm to the fallopian tubes and uterus.
 It also acts as a birth canal by expanding to allow delivery of the fetus during childbirth.

 Ovulation is the process of releasing the eggs from the ovaries.
 This process takes place as soon as the follicle is fully grown and reaches its size along with the accumulation of liquid in the follicle without a significant rise in pressure.
-As the follicle swells out, a small oval-shaped area, the stigma or macula pellucida appears sticking outward as a clear cone area and later undergoes localized changes in color, integrity, and translucency.
+As the follicle swells out, a small oval-shaped area, the stigma or macula pellucida appears sticking outward as a clear cone area and later undergoes localized changes in colour, integrity, and translucency.
 The secretion of estrogen hormones reaches the maximum level before the ovulation.
 After the surge of luteinizing hormone, ovulation occurs at the site of the stigma.
 This surge is essential for ovulation.

 Ovulation is the process in which the follicle is separated by releasing of follicular fluid along with the ovum surrounded by the corona radiata.
 The cells of the corona radiata will separate later in the presence of spermatozoa.
 In ruminants, the oocytes have already lost their corona at the time of ovulation.
 The very active fimbriae, end of the oviduct picks up the ovum.
 If fertilized ovum or zygote undergoes cleavage and makes its way to the uterus for implantation.
 If not fertilized, it degenerates within 24 hours.